IMCM-OX/interactive-analysis-terra/README.md

 - Save/export the two plots back to the workspace under "processed" folder

-## Export your output to Terra Workspace
+## IMPORTANT: Export your output to Terra Workspace

 Once done with your analysis effort, it's time to start doing housekeeping.
 First, if you created files or products of an analysis inside the `output` folder and you want them fed back into a Terra workspace for storage, now's the time.
 The process is analagous to copying raw data into `data` subfolder using `gsutil` command line tools.